esl/elixirconf-eu-jekyll/_posts/2022-03-16-Why-you-should-come-to-London-for-ElixirConf-EU.md

 author: Erlang Solutions

 ---
-# ElixirConf EU in London
+# Why you should come to London for ElixirConf EU

 <br>
 London hosts one of the most engaging and varied tech communities in the world and you might be surprised to know that the UK also has a healthy, ever-expanding Elixir community.
 Some London-based companies whom you might not know that use Elixir include Duffel, Ably, Square Enix, British Broadcasting Corporation, SaltPay, V7, Vetspire and Nested.